top of page

 • Book flights online (and bus tickets where possible) rather than paying an agent commission.

-BRAZIL TRAVEL TIPS
+TRAVEL TIPS FOR BRAZIL

 Rio de Janeiro doesn’t have to be an expensive destination.
 There are hostels aplenty, cheap caipirinhas served right on the beach, and plenty of free amusements (live music at sidewalk cafes, free exhibitions at Centro Cultural Banco do Brasil and great people-watching at the outdoor street party in Lapa on weekends).